brainfuck-textbook/brainfuck-textbook.github.io/docs/reference.md

 ## ASCII Table

+*Symbols before 32 are not printable, but rather represent unprintable control codes used to control peripherals like printers.
+Codes between 32 and 127 are commonly used printable characters.
+Codes 128 through 255 are extended ASCII codes for Windows-1252, a superset of ISO 8859-1/ISO Latin-1.*

 | Code | Symbol  | Code | Symbol | Code | Symbol |
 | ---- | ---     | ---  | ---    | ---  | ---    |
 | 32   | (space) | 108  | l      | 184  | ¸      |